OnlyKev/Project_Arch/README.md

 If you have any unfinished code that you want to upload to the repo, make sure you put in the "pre-master" branch for further development before pushing the finished code into the master branch.

 Do "git checkout pre-master" to change to the pre-master branch.

+DO NOT MERGE PRE-MASTER TO MASTER UNLESS YOU GET A OK